DataWraith/utility-belt/README.md

 - **state iteration**

   The idea is to have a HashMap containing the current states.
-Then a transition function is applied to each state, and the resulting state(s) are collected in a new HashMap.
+Then a transition function is applied to each state, and the resulting state(s) are collected into a new HashMap.

   The HashMap keeps track of how often a given state has occurred.
 This can be